antonbashir/dart-reactive-transport/README.md

 - `onSubscribe`: Called when a new subscriber requests messages.
 - `onError`: Called when an error occurs.
 - `onRequest`: Called when a subscriber requests more messages.

-## ReactiveTransportConfiguration

-Configuration options for the reactive transport.

-- `tracer`: A function to be called with each frame received by the transport.
-  - Type: `void Function(dynamic frame)?`
-- `gracefulTimeout`: The maximum time the broker should allow a request to timeout before sending a graceful timeout message.
-  - Type: `Duration?`
-- `workerConfiguration`: A configuration for the transport worker.
-  - Type: `TransportWorkerConfiguration`

-### Method: `ReactiveTransportConfiguration.copyWith`

-Creates a copy of this configuration with optional modifications.

-- Parameters:
-  - `tracer`: (optional) A function to be called with each frame received by the transport.
-    - Type: `void Function(dynamic frame)?`
-  - `gracefulTimeout`: (optional) The maximum time the broker should allow a request to timeout before sending a graceful timeout message.
-    - Type: `Duration?`
-  - `workerConfiguration`: (optional) A configuration for the transport worker.
-    - Type: `TransportWorkerConfiguration`

 ## ReactiveTransport